aseem2625/3.2-Asteroid-cocos2d-x/README.md

 NOTE: Additional features for extending the game play won't be added by me.
 If you want, you can obviously do it yourself.

-* Who can use this repository?
+## * Who can use this repository?
 This game is very basic implementation for the beginners.
 Anyone can use it, however, it may not be much beneficial for the people who understands and can write atleast a basic game using simple APIs of cocos2d-x (v3.x)

 ## *Features(API of cocos2d-x v3.2 used) of this project:

-1) Sprites
+* Sprites
-2) Single and Multiple layers on one scene
+* Single and Multiple layers on one scene
-3) Menu
+* Menu
-4) Multiple Touches (Tap, gesture, slide).
+* Multiple Touches (Tap, gesture, slide).
 Note: Single Touch not implemented.
-5) Basic collision detection without physics framework (Using interesection-Rect class of cocos2d-x v3.2)
+* Basic collision detection without physics framework (Using interesection-Rect class of cocos2d-x v3.2).
-6) Data Structure- Vectors, which is newly implemented and extended from the native Vector class avaialble in C++
+* Data Structure- Vectors, which is newly implemented and extended from the native Vector class available in C++
-7) Default Transition to the next scene.
+* Default Transition to the next scene.

 Once, you're done with understanding of this code, then you can gain confidence with atleast writing basic game logic and can complete your own game single handedly.

-Post Advice and suggestions:
+*Post Advice and suggestions:
-1) You still have to learn rest of the APIs and plugins of cocos2d-x which will make you able to publish professional games on the store.
+* You still have to learn rest of the APIs and plugins of cocos2d-x which will make you able to publish professional games on the store.
-2) Do read and understand code of game examples like this, so that you have clear picture of what is happening, and it will help you gain confidence.
+* Do read and understand code of game examples like this, so that you have clear picture of what is happening, and it will help you gain confidence.
 It will also help you get familiar with the strategy and way which which other people write their own games.